vineethgupthab/article-recommendation-system/README.md

 ### Efficient memory usage is crucial when processing the GloVe file.
 It is recommended to process the file one line at a time to optimize memory consumption.

 ### Customization
 - You could use this project as a template to build similar or advanced recommendation system.
-You should be able to have the data in the ~/data folder (in the Home folder) then then follow Part 1 and Part 2 instructions.
+You should be able to have the data in the ~/data folder (in the Home folder) then follow Part 1 and Part 2 instructions.
 - You may be required to make small changes in the `articles.py` or `server.py` codes.